-How to Improve Ecommerce Conversion Rates – Don’t Settle For 2%
+How to Improve eCommerce Conversion Rates – Don’t Settle For 2%

 The Royal Albert Hall seats 5500 people.
 Imagine that 2% of the audience buys something during a show.
 If the Royal Albert Hall had the same conversion rate as most eCommerce websites, all the bars, merchandise stalls and snack shops would be fighting over only 110 customers.
 That’s a lot of empty barstools!

-These rates can be easily increased without spending much time or money.
+These rates can be increased without spending much time or money.
 In this article, we discuss the benchmark for eCommerce conversion rates, explain why conversion rates matter and consider how to improve them.
 Taking note of some of the hints, tips and techniques from our Conversion Rate Guide will help you to outperform the industry average.

 Average eCommerce conversion rates vary depending on who you ask:

 |Average eCommerce Conversion Rate (%)||Research Body||Date of Survey|

 |1.55||IRP Commerce||1st January 2019|

 The Wolfgang Digital “Key Performance Indicator Report” for 2019 put the average eCommerce conversion rate at 1.85%.
 The average conversion rate by user was 3.2%.Perhaps more significantly, the agency found a strong relationship between Sessions Per User and Website Revenue (which highlights the importance of return visits).